Osama (film)

 Osama (اُسامه) is a 2003 drama film made in Afghanistan by Siddiq Barmak.
 The film follows a preteen girl living in Afghanistan under the Taliban regime who disguises herself as a boy, Osama, to support her family.
 It was the first film to be shot entirely in Afghanistan since 1996, when the Taliban regime banned the creation of all films.
 As of 2018, the film was the highest-grossing Afghan film of all time.
-The film is an international co-production between companies in Afghanistan, the Netherlands, Japan, Ireland, and Iran.
+The film is an international co-production of companies in Afghanistan, the Netherlands, Japan, Ireland, and Iran.

 Etymology

 Although the title of the film highlights an allegorical relevance to Osama bin Laden, there is no further similarity.
 The film takes place during the Taliban regime in Afghanistan, which is especially repressive for women.